 However, Shiba Inus will be underwhelmed that they are still receiving their normal diet when they’ve been acting particularly good to you.
 So during training, you might want to deviate from their normal diet and try something extra special.

 The most important thing to remember is that Shiba Inu can be quite sensitive so make sure that you are training them for success by keeping your sessions short and sweet and always finish with cheer and positivity.
 For example, by the end of your session, revert back to commands that your dog has already mastered and rewarding them.

 You may have to experiment with different rewards and positive reinforcement techniques to find what works best with your pet.
 The key is to make sure that your pet receives all the positive reinforcement he needs, but without getting him confused with harsh punishment.

 As long as you are consistent, you will be able to control behavior through rewards and positive reinforcement.
-Just remember that you are praising your dog for good behaviors and not for bad ones.
+Just remember that you are praising your dog for good behaviors.
 Your goal is to create a positive environment in which your pet can thrive.